 Happy Cinco de Mayo!
 Red Snapper Veracruz is a traditional dish from Mexico.
-This spicy fish recipe is made with red snapper, onions, tomatoes, spicy chillies and fresh herbs and it is one of our favorite red snapper dishes.
+This spicy fish recipe is made with red snapper, onions, tomatoes, spicy chilies and fresh herbs and it is one of our favorite red snapper dishes.
 This flavorful traditional dish is a nice change from tacos and enchiladas.

 Red snapper Veracruz is named after the city of Veracruz which is a port city located on the Gulf of Mexico.
-Red Snapper Veracruz is their signature dish where it is know as Huachinango a la Veracruzana.
+Red Snapper Veracruz is their signature dish where it is known as Huachinango a la Veracruzana.
 This mild-flavored fish is indigenous to the Gulf and it is incorporated into much of their cooking.

 This classic dish is easy to prepare and so full of flavor!
 Typically this fragrant, spicy dish is prepared with whole fish but we are using fresh snapper fillets in this recipe.

 There is a little Spanish flair here with the addition of sliced green olives and capers that really add to the layers of flavors.
 A bit of heat comes from the slivered jalepeno peppers but it is not overly spicy, just enough to enhance these wonderful flavors.

 A sauce is created with chopped tomatoes, onions, garlic, fresh oregano, cilantro and lime juice.
 Half of the sauce is added to a baking dish creating a cozy bed for the fillets as they are placed on, then they are smothered with the remaining sauce and baked in the oven for 20-minutes.

 Red Snapper Veracruz is an easy dinner entrée which makes it perfect for a week-night dinner.
 Actually, it is perfect for any time and we all know that we need to include more fish in our daily lives.